- Where Students Live

 SOLENBERGER HALL IN DOWNTOWN WINCHESTER

 The downtown apartments are open to students who will be 21-years-old or older on the first day of classes (Aug.
 25, 2014), with priority given to graduate students.
 Students are selected for Solenberger based on their Service Outreach Plans.
 This is the individual student’s community service plan that includes 10 hours of community service during each semester.
-The Solenberger Hall application will be available on March 15, once available spaces are known.
+All students applying for Solenberger need to request an application after March 15, when available spaces for 2014-15 are known.
+Contact email@example.com after March 15.

 WHAT IF I WANT TO LIVE OFF CAMPUS?